§ Sector — Museums

 Museum accessibility: every artwork, for everyone.

 NaviLens turns museum signage into an accessible wayfinding and information experience.
-It guides visitors to artworks, rooms and services with content in 42 languages and multiple formats, with no construction work.
+It guides visitors to artworks, rooms and services with content in 42 languages and multiple formats, with no construction.

 - 42